hamza-amjad10/Dog-Cat-Classification-CNN/README.md

-# Dog vs Cat Image Classification using CNN (TensorFlow)
+# Dog vs Cat Image Classification using CNN

 This project implements a **binary image classification system** using **Convolutional Neural Networks (CNN)** to classify images of **Dogs and Cats**.
 The model is trained using TensorFlow/Keras and the dataset is downloaded directly from Kaggle.